42 Door Types Illustrated Guide

 12. Farm

 Farm-style doors are direct descendants of barn doors.
-Like barn doors, they are simple devices that consist of planks of wood (battens) laid side by side and framed or reinforced by rails and a muntin.
+Like barn doors, they are simple devices that consist of planks of wood (battens) laid side-by-side and framed or reinforced by rails and a muntin.
 Some modern farm doors have a rail-and-stile arrangement.
 Farm doors come in varieties similar to battened and ledged doors or simply just battens without a ledge.

 Farm-style doors come in hinged and sliding varieties, but true-to-form farm doors also slide underneath a top track.